 Find what works for you

 It’s important to keep in mind that there is no one right way to eat healthily.
-Some people thrive on a lower-carb, high protein diet while others do better with more carbohydrates.
+Some people thrive on a lower-carb, high-protein diet while others do better on a higher carbohydrate intake diet.
 Experiment and see what works best for you.

 Avoid quick fixes